juanocataldo/react-weather-app/README.md

 # My first React App

 I did this app while i was learning React in 'Henry' bootcamp.
+It's an app to search city weathers.

 ## Want to try it?
 Clone it, open it in VS Code, run 'npm install' to install all the dependencies and then 'npm start'.